nih-cfde/published-documentation/docs/spec-and-docs/C2M2-usage-guides-and-technical-documents/002-C2M2-LEVEL-1.md

          might for example choose to import metadata (IDs, etc.) describing the final pre-sequencer material.
-The creation of specific rules governing maps from native DCC data to (simplified, abstracted) Level 1 entity records is of necessity left up to the best judgment of the serialization staff creating each DCC's Level 1 C2M2 ETL instance; we recommend consistency, but beyond that, custom solutions will have to be developed to handle different data sources.
+The creation of specific rules governing maps from native DCC data to (simplified, abstracted) Level 1 entity records is of necessity left up to the best judgment of the [serialization](../CFDE-glossary.md#serialization) staff creating each DCC's Level 1 C2M2 instance; we recommend consistency, but beyond that, custom solutions will have to be developed to handle different data sources.
 CFDE staff will be available to help navigate any complexity encountered when establishing a map between the native details